CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 ### Execution

-When a [request] to start a [flow] is received by the [Cortex Evolution] [platform], an execution is created that represents that instance of the executing flow.
+When a [request] to start a [flow] is received by the [Cortex] [platform], an execution is created that represents that instance of the executing flow.

 There can be multiple executions of a flow running [concurrently][concurrent].